gvdongen/debs/README.md

 # Implementing `CartObject/addTicket`
 1. Reserve the ticket → TicketObject/reserve
 2. If success
-	a.
-Get Set of ticket IDs from K/V state
+	1. Get Set of ticket IDs from K/V state
-	b.
-Add current ticketID to the state
+	2. Add current ticketID to the state
-	c.
-Set timer to expire ticket in 15 minutes
+	3. Set timer to expire ticket in 15 minutes
 3. Else return false

 # Implement `CartObject/checkout`
 1. Get the tickets from state and check if they are not empty
-	a.
-If empty, return false
+	1. If empty, return false
 2. Do the payment
-	a.
-Generate a resilient, unique payment identifier
+	1. Generate a resilient, unique payment identifier
-	b.
-Do the payment by creating a stub
+	2. Do the payment by creating a stub
 	```java
     private boolean pay(String idempotencyKey, double totalPrice){
         System.out.println("Paying tickets for " + idempotencyKey + " and price " + totalPrice);